Lifeguards

 Lifeguards patrol the city’s beaches from the end of May until the end of the school holidays in September.

-During this time there is a team of seasonal beach lifeguards patrolling the beach.
+During this time a team of seasonal beach lifeguards patrols the beach.
 Our lifeguard service also has a patrol boat.

 For exact times and beach locations of the service, see above.